Priorr4/Tropical-Plants/README.md

 ## Software description:
 ### Flowcharts:
+Flowchart of the main functioning of the project.
 ![main](https://github.com/Priorr4/Tropical-Plants/blob/main/flowchart_main.jpg)

-Flowchart of the function that displays the menu to choose the appropiate clima for the plant
+Flowchart of the function that displays the menu to choose the appropiate clima for the plant.
 ![menuclima](https://github.com/Priorr4/Tropical-Plants/blob/main/flowchart_menu_climas.jpg)

-Flowchart to choose the parameters to change
+Flowchart to choose the parameters to change.
 ![changedecision](https://github.com/Priorr4/Tropical-Plants/blob/main/flowchart_change_decision.jpg)

-FLowchart corresponding to the function that allows the user to modify the humidity
+FLowchart corresponding to the function that allows the user to modify the humidity.
 ![changehumidity](https://github.com/Priorr4/Tropical-Plants/blob/main/flowchart_change_humidity.jpg)

-Flowchart corresponding to the function that allows the user to modify the light
+Flowchart corresponding to the function that allows the user to modify the light.
 ![changelight](https://github.com/Priorr4/Tropical-Plants/blob/main/flowchart_change_light.jpg)

 ### Used MODULES: